aarongalbraith/flatiron-phase2-project/README.md

 ### Business Understanding

 The Hazel Paisley Appraisal Corporation will benefit from a fast and reliable model.
 They are unfamiliar with the Seattle metro area and seek to learn what factors matter most in determining home values.
-As their appraisers become more familiar with the idiosyncracies of the housing market in King County they will add their own nuance to our formula.
+As their appraisers become more familiar with the idiosyncrasies of the housing market in King County they will add their own nuance to our formula.
 The purposes of this project will be to highlight the most important factors to include in a simple model that broadly approximates home values and indicates to the Hazel Paisley Appraisal Corporation what data they should focus on to better understand appraisal values in this region.

 ### Data Understanding
 ##### Price